d2s/Documentation/Docs/Logging.md

 ## Logging

 Detailed logging in RsyncOSX might be switched on/off in userconfiguration.
-It is only <b>backup</b> tasks which are logged.
+It is only **backup** tasks which are logged.
 All logdata is by default listed in table within Logs view (sorted by date).
-Logdata can be <i>filtered</i> by textsearch in:
+Logdata can be _filtered_ by textsearch in:

 - **Server** (remote server)